Codecademy/docs/content/r/concepts/vectors/vectors.md

 ## Vector Recycling

-Vector Recycling is a process in which two vectors are involved in an operation, that operation needs the vectors to be of same length but the two vectors are of different length, in those cases, R repeats the elements of shorter vector to match the length of longer vector.
+Vector Recycling is a process in which two vectors are involved in an operation where the operation needs the vectors to be of same length and the two vectors are of different length.
+In those cases, R repeats the elements of shorter vector to match the length of longer vector.

-Example for Vector Recycling using Addition Operation :
+Example for Vector Recycling using addition:

-Vector Addition requires the two vectors to be of same length.
+Vector addition requires the two vectors to be of same length.

 Case 1: When the two vector lengths are equal.